lsun-21/Dr_Internship/README.md

 - a README file describing the solution implemented, how to run it every day to compute the files.
 My solution uses **700 MiB max**, as we can see in the report_memory.txt

+### Disclaimer :

+Due to being provided with only the sample_listen_2021-12-01.log file, it was not possible to determine the country's top 50 songs for the 7 days before the specified date.
+However, a file named country_top50_7days_20211201.txt is still created, even though it may not be representative.
+So the contents of this file country_top50_7days_20211201.txt represent the top 50 songs listened to in the country on December 1, 2021, due to the lack of data.

 ***
+### Details on the structure of the project

 When you run main.py, it will create four directories and produce a report_memory.txt file.
 Here is the directory structure: